What is a Concrete House?

 Precast Concrete Homes

 Precast concrete is poured in a factory or shop.
-This brings a greater level of quality control and consistency but increases cost on smaller projects.
+Precasting brings greater quality control and consistency but increases costs on smaller projects.

 Advantages of Precast Concrete Homes